lgfrbcsgo/du-light-control/README.md

 You can navigate the steps by pressing Alt+A and Alt+D.

 Pressing Alt+A will select the previous step.
-If there is no previous steps, pressing Alt+A will do nothing.
+If there is no previous step, pressing Alt+A will do nothing.

 Pressing Alt+D will select the next step.
 If there are no more next steps, pressing Alt+D will create a new step.